-ACGME-approved focused revision: June 12, 2022; effective July 1, 2022 Updated to include revised Common Program Requirements, effective July 1, 2023
+ACGME-approved major revision; effective July 1, 2023

 Definitions

 For more information, see the ACGME Glossary of Terms.

 Core Requirements: Statements that define structure, resource, or process elements essential to every graduate medical educational program.

 Detail Requirements: Statements that describe a specific structure, resource, or process, for achieving compliance with a Core Requirement.
 Programs and sponsoring institutions in substantial compliance with the Outcome Requirements may utilize alternative or innovative approaches to meet Core Requirements.